-Burwell has held two cabinet positions in the United States government.
-She served as the 22nd secretary of the US Department of Health and Human Services from 2014 to 2017.
-During her tenure, she managed a trillion-dollar department that includes the National Institutes of Health, Centers for Disease Control and Prevention, Food and Drug Administration, and the Medicaid and Medicare programs; oversaw the successful implementation of the Affordable Care Act; and led the department’s responses to the Ebola and Zika outbreaks.
-Before that, she served as the director of the Office of Management and Budget, working with Congress to negotiate a two-year budget deal following the 2013 government shutdown.
-In both roles she was known as a leader who worked successfully across the aisle and focused on delivering results for the American people.
+Burwell has held two Cabinet positions in the United States government.
+She served as the 22nd Secretary of the United States Department of Health and Human Services from 2014 to 2017.
+During her tenure, she managed a trillion dollar department that includes the NIH, CDC, FDA, and the Medicaid and Medicare programs, oversaw the successful implementation of the Affordable Care Act, and led the Department’s responses to the Ebola and Zika outbreaks.
+Before that, she served as the Director of the Office of Management and Budget, working with Congress to negotiate a two-year budget deal following the 2013 government shutdown.
+In both roles she was known as a leader who worked successfully across the aisle and who focused on delivering results for the American people.

-Her additional government experience is extensive and includes roles as deputy director of the Office of Management and Budget, deputy chief of staff to the president, chief of staff to the secretary of the Treasury, and special assistant to the director of the National Economic Council.
+Burwell’s government experience includes roles as Deputy Director of the Office of Management and Budget, Deputy Chief of Staff to the President, Chief of Staff to the Secretary of the Treasury, and Special Assistant to the Director of the National Economic Council.

 She earned a bachelor’s degree in Government from Harvard University and a BA in Philosophy, Policy and Economics from the University of Oxford as a Rhodes Scholar.

-A second-generation Greek American, Burwell is a native of Hinton, West Virginia.
-She and her husband Stephen Burwell are the parents of two young children
+A second-generation Greek-American, President Burwell is a native of Hinton, West Virginia.
+She and her husband Stephen Burwell are the parents of two young children.